bongiozzo/musica_mustdie/output/band_daylightdies.md

 # Daylight Dies

-Дискография
+## Дискография

-"Idle" 2000, Death Doom
+### "Idle" 2000, Death Doom

+1. Unending Waves 06:50
+2. Piano Interlude One 00:41
+3. Forfeiture of Life 06:42
+4. Piano Interlude Two 01:07
+5. Stronger Days 08:16

-"No Reply" 2002, Death Doom
+### "No Reply" 2002, Death Doom

+1. The Line That Divides 07:12
+2. I Wait 06:47
+3. Hollow Hands 06:07
+4. Four Corners 08:11
+5. Unending Waves 07:05
+6. In The Silence 07:07
+7. Minutes Pass 08:45
+8. Back In The World 03:10
+9. Everything That Belongs 06:44

-"Live from the Relapse Contamination Festival" 2005, Death Doom "Dismantling Devotion" 2006, Death Doom
+### "Live from the Relapse Contamination Festival" 2005, Death Doom

+1. The Line That Divides
+2. I Wait
+3. Hollow Hands
+4. Four Corners
+5. Everything That Belongs

+### "Dismantling Devotion" 2006, Death Doom

+1. A Life Less Lived 08:23
+2. Dead Air 05:23
+3. A Dream Resigned 07:28
+4. All We Had 06:54
+5. Solitary Refinement 05:23
+6. Strive to See 06:39
+7. Lies that Bind 05:53
+8. Dismantling Devotion 06:59

+Nathan Ellis - Vocals
+Barre Gambling - Guitar
+Charlie Shackelford - Guitar
+Jesse Haff - Drums
+Egan O'Rourke - Bass

-"Lost to the Living " 2008, Death Doom
+### "Lost to the Living " 2008, Death Doom

+1. Cathedral 07:15
+2. Descending 05:03
+3. A Subtle Violence 05:41
+4. And a Slow Surrender 03:28
+5. Last Alone 06:27
+6. Woke Up Lost 05:23
+7. The Morning Light 05:20
+8. At a Loss 04:59
+9. A Portrait in White 07:58

-"A Frail Becoming" 2012, Death Doom
+### "A Frail Becoming" 2012, Death Doom

+1. Infidel
+2. The Pale Approach
+3. Sunset
+4. Dreaming Of Breathing
+5. A Final Vestige
+6. Ghosting
+7. Hold On To Nothing
+8. Water's Edge
+9. An Heir To Emptiness

 ## Отношения с другими группами